DivyaSamragniNadakuditi/DM-Car/README.md

   3. Trained Model Sign Detection: https://drive.google.com/open?id=1psmRUF6pFnV2PNnOxr2mGeiCogKscE3n
   4. Autonomous Car using Data Mining - Competition Video:

+## CNN Characteristics:
+  1. Architecture - LeNet : We have used Lenet architecture for classifying the images.
+The LetNet architecture is an excellent “first image classifier” for Convolutional Neural Networks.The LeNet architecture consists of two sets of convolutional, activation, and pooling layers, followed by a fully-connected layer, activation, another fully-connected, and finally a softmax classifier.
+The LeNet architecture is implemented using Keras and Python
+File: LeNet.py is the code used for implementing Lenet architecture.

 ## Training Model for Various Signs using Convolutional Neural Networks

 We have trained the Car using Convolutional Neural network for the following 6 Signs:
   - Stop Sign
   - High Speed Sign